TrystanW02/Active-Directory-Project/README.md

 > :memo: **Note:** This next section will be for any specific configurations needed for the machines.
 This section will not cover initial installation settings or adding guest additions.

 #### Ubuntu Server 22.04.5 (Splunk)
-##### Configuring the network information
+##### 1. Configuring the network information
-1. Assign the static IP address.
+a.
+Assign the static IP address.
 To do this, type the following command
 ```
 sudo nano /etc/netplan/00-installer-config-yaml
 ```
-2. Delete "true" under "dhcp4" and replace with "no".
+b.
+Delete "true" under "dhcp4" and replace with "no".
 Hit the "Enter" key
-3. Tab 3 times and type in "addresses".
+c.
+Tab 3 times and type in "addresses".
 Type [192.168.10.10/24] (or whatever your IP address range is).
 Hit the "Enter" key
-4. Tab 3 times and type in "nameservers".
+d.
+Tab 3 times and type in "nameservers".
 Hit the "Enter" key
-5. Tab 5 times and type in "addresses".
+e.
+Tab 5 times and type in "addresses".
 Type [8.8.8.8], hit the "Enter" key
-6. Tab 3 times and type in "routes".
+f.
+Tab 3 times and type in "routes".
 Hit the "Enter" key
-7. Tab 5 times and type in "- to: default".
+g.
+Tab 5 times and type in "- to: default".
 Hit the "Enter" key
-8. Tab 6 times and type in "via: 192.168.10.1".
+h.
+Tab 6 times and type in "via: 192.168.10.1".
-9. Save by hitting "Ctrl + X", type in "Y"
+i.
+Save by hitting "Ctrl + X", type in "Y"
-10. Type the following command to apply the settings
+j.
+Type the following command to apply the settings
 ```
 sudo netplan apply
 ```